choikh0423/project_army/README.md

 # Project_army

 This is a repository with algorithms and codes for solving coding problems from various websites(including, InterviewCake, Leetcode, Programmers, Baekjoon, etc.).
-The purpose of this repository is purely for the sake of keeping track of our achievements and to keep ourselves disciplined as developers throughout our service.
+The purpose of this repository is purely for the sake of keeping track of our achievements and to keep ourselves disciplined as developers throughout our military service.

 Background
 -------------